 When does your book come out?

-My first cookbook, Food in Jars features 100 recipes for jams, pickles, and more.
-My second book, Preserving by the Pint is devoted to super small batch canning.
-My third book, Naturally Sweet Food in Jars is all about preserving with less refined sweeteners.
-My fourth book, The Food in Jars Kitchen is dedicated to recipes designed to help you use up your preserves and will be published in April 2019.
-All four books are published by Running Press.
+My first cookbook (a general interest canning book), Food in Jars was published in May 2012.
+My second book, called Preserving by the Pint is devoted to super small batch canning and was published in March 2014.
+My third book, called Naturally Sweet Food in Jars came out in March 2016.
+Finally, my fourth book, The Food in Jars Kitchen, which dropped April 2019, is filled with recipes to help you use up what you’ve put up.
+All four books have been published by Running Press.

 Who designed your logo?

 The Food in Jars logo was designed by my friend and former co-worker, Roger Estes.
 You can find more of his work here.

 You can find a list of my favorite food blogs here.

 99% of the time, I use a Nikon D7000 with a 35mm fixed lens.
 Once in a great while, I’ll borrow my husband’s Canon DSLR or use our Canon G10 if I need something portable.
 We also recently picked up a Sony NEX-5RK and I’ve used it for a few shots here and there.
 It’s a shockingly great, amazingly tiny camera.